 Paradise of sweet delights, that’s what I thought when I arrived in Osaka.
-“Osaka food, here I come!”
-So if you are both a foodie and are planning to visit the land of the rising sun, then make sure you include Osaka in your list because here is where you will certainly find special treats.
+“Osaka food, here sI come!”
+So if you are both a foodie and are planning to visit the land of the rising sun, then make sure you rea up on this Osaka Food Guide because here is where you will certainly find special treats.
 Some, of course, are found widely across the country but being the proud Osaka people they are, they have tweaked the recipes or even invented some.
 Therefore, you need to seek out the best restaurants in Osaka.
 So here’s where to eat in Osaka.

 So I had takoyaki before I came here but apparently that was not the “right kind” and so I had to try again.
 The street food store we went to was rather snobby about my request of getting a vegetarian version (I am not too keen on having a piece of squid arm in my food), but they plainly refused out of pride in their food.
 Oh, well.
 I took it out then when they looked away.
 And really, it tasted much different to the takoyaki I had before (which I also helped make).
 Both were delicious and I absolutely recommend trying some yourself.
 And don’t miss out on the amazing takoyaki sauce together with Japanese mayonese.

 For Takoyaki, put Kogaryu Takoyaki (甲賀流 本店) in your DIY Osaka Good Guide.
 Alternatives are Takoyaki Juhachiban Dotonbori (たこ焼き十八番 本店) and Takoyaki Hakkan (たこ焼十八番).
 Of course, there are plenty more Takoyaki restaurants.
 It is a staple in Osaka!